Uqba ibn Abi Mu'ayt: Role of 'Uqbah in opposing Muhammad

 Uqbah was one of the neighbors of Muhammad.
-Yet he assaulted Muhammad verbally and physically as he was preaching monotheism.
+Yet he assaulted Muhammad verbally and physically as he was preaching Islam.

 He also constantly ridiculed Muhammad when the latter was preaching in Mecca.
 On one occasion, when Muhammad was praying in the courtyard of the Ka'ba, Uqba brought the waste of a slaughtered camel (intestines, blood, dung, etc.) upon the suggestion of other Quraysh leaders who were gathered there, and placed it upon Muhammad's back while he was in prostration.
 They laughed so much that they fell on each other.
 He remained in that position due to the weight, unable to lift his head from prostration until his daughter came and removed it.

 On another occasion, Uqba spat on Muhammad's face at the incitement of his friend Ubay ibn Khalaf and so, a Quranic verse was revealed at that moment to Muhammad regarding Uqba and Ubay.
 Uqbah was also one of those enemies of Muhammad who rejoiced at the news of the death of Muhammad's second son 'Abdullah.

 Ubayy ibn Khalaf ibn Safwan was a close friend of ‘Uqbah.
 When Ubayy learned that ‘Uqba had sat and listened to the apostle, he told ‘Uqbah, ‘Do I hear that you have sat with Muhammad and listened to him?
 I swear I will never see you or speak to you again if you do the same again, or if you do not go and spit in his face.’
 ‘Uqba indeed did this so that Allah sent down concerning the pair of them: